Human Rights in Catholic and Universal Thought

 Pope Benedict XVI, Jan.
 1, 2006:

 4. "Peace appears as a heavenly gift and a divine grace which demands at every level the exercise of the highest responsibility: that of conforming human history-in truth, justice, freedom and love-to the divine order.
 Whenever there is a loss of fidelity to the transcendent order, and a loss of respect for that 'grammar' of dialogue which is the universal moral law written on human hearts, whenever the integral development of the person and the protection of his fundamental rights are hindered or denied, whenever countless people are forced to endure intolerable injustices and inequalities, how can we hope that the good of peace will be realized?
 The essential elements which make up the truth of that good are missing.
-St. Augustine described peace as tranquillitas ordinis: the tranquillity of order."
+St. Augustine described peace as tranquillitas ordinis: the tranquility of order."

 6. Everyone should feel committed to service to the great good of peace.
 All people are members of one and the same family.
 An extreme exaltation of differences clashes with this fundamental truth.
 We share a common destiny.